Dreams (Van Halen song)

-"Dreams" is a song by Van Halen released in 1986 from the album 5150.
-It was the second single from that album, and it reached number 22 on the Billboard Hot 100 chart that year.
-It was released in 7" and 12" single formats.
-The 7" single features the album version, while the 12" features a slightly extended one.
+"Dreams" is a song by Van Halen released in May 1986, from their seventh studio album 5150.
+It was the second single from that album, and it reached # 22 on the Billboard Hot 100 as well as #24 on the Cash Box Top 100.
 Nine years after its original release, "Dreams" introduced the band to a new generation of fans when it appeared in Mighty Morphin Power Rangers: The Movie and on its soundtrack album.

 Background

 "Dreams" was written during the Sammy Hagar era of the band.
 It was performed during most tours featuring Hagar, including the final Hagar reunion tour.
 Even the Gary Cherone–headed tour supporting Van Halen III featured the song in their set-list.
 The song was also used to close the 2004 Democratic National Convention, played after the acceptance speech of John Kerry.
 It was also used as the campaign's theme song at rallies across the country in 2004.
 During an interview with Hagar for Rolling Stone featuring questions from fans, Hagar said that "Dreams", along with "Right Now", were his favorite Van Halen songs, with "Dreams" being his most favorite if you pushed him.
 The song has also been redone by Hagar by his solo band, becoming a slower, more contemplative song, performed acoustically instead of the original album's faster-paced rock arrangement.